henvic/vehikel/README.md

 On success, the image ID will be returned as a new location and then should be copied to application.ini's ```services.thumbor.placeholder```.

 Jcrop is used along with the Thumbor to provide a nice cropping feature to the end-users.

+## Functional testing
+Use `casperjs test add.js` to create random products pages out of thin air.

+Add a `settings.json.dist` file to use custom configuration, instead of modifying the original on the `tests/functional` path.

+There is a `tests/functional/providers` submodule with data providers for the functional tests.

 ## Scheduled tasks